xinglongzhangnudt/xinglongzhangnudt.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am an Associate Professor at the College of Intelligence Science and Technology, National University of Defense Technology (NUDT), Changsha, China.
-I receieved my PhD degree in System and Control from Politecnico di Milano, Italy!
+I receieved my PhD degree in System and Control from Politecnico di Milano (2018), Italy.

 My research interests include Koopman operators, learning-based predictive control, reinforcement learning, and their applications in robotics and autonomous systems.